isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The maintenance mechanism was first introduced in the Kea 1.7.4 release.
-In order to upgrade the HA hooks library from the older version the
+In order to upgrade the HA hook library from the older version the
 administrator must shut down one of the servers and rely on the
 failover mechanism to get the online server to transition to the
 partner-down state and start serving all DHCP clients.
 After the